Period #01 / Genesis #003 / November 2021

 The image keeps that contradiction open.
 Skull, flower, mask, leaf, eye, bone, and stage prop seem to surface and recede without agreeing on a single figure.
 That instability is part of its force.
 The work does not resolve into a clean symbol of death or rebirth; it lets both conditions occupy the same frame, making the act of looking feel active, recursive, and slightly unfinished.

 Its timing sharpens the work.
 As Genesis #003, the fourth Botto mint, Blossoming Cadaver belongs to the artist's first public body of canonical works, made before later periods expanded the system's vocabulary.
-It is early enough to show the first feedback loop becoming legible: machine generation, community taste, and market conviction meeting around an image that was memorable because it was strange.
+It is early enough to show Botto's first public curatorial instincts becoming legible: machine generation, community taste, and market conviction meeting around an image that was memorable because it was strange.

 The print history and associated pipe extend that story beyond the original SuperRare token.
 The prints suggest a work that people wanted to live with physically; the pipe keeps the piece connected to Botto's ongoing curation through Voting Points.
-Together, they make Blossoming Cadaver feel less like a static artifact and more like an early signal that kept accumulating context.
+Its reputation is not only retrospective: the work received the highest VP total of any Genesis winning round, then kept gathering cultural weight through prints, the pipe, press, and community lore.

 Blossoming Cadaver is offered for sale.